official-antistasi-community/A3-Antistasi-Docs/source/beginners_guide/raw_beginners_guide.rst

 -------

 Petros is the leader of the resistance.
 Think of him as a banished political figure.
 He is the leader of the resistance and if he dies you will lose a considerable amount of HR and money.
+Also see: :ref:`concept_losingpetrospenalties`

 **HQ management**